COP21: All You Need To Know

 What does this mean for the environment?

 What did the COP 21 outcomes mean for the environment, and will it help to prevent further global warming?
-Well by the 12th of December 2015, 186 countries had published their action plans with their individual steps towards reducing greenhouse gas emissions.
+Well by 12th December 2015, 186 countries had published their action plans with their individual steps towards reducing greenhouse gas emissions.

 What does this mean for energy?